You are 10 weeks pregnant!

-This week is a landmark week because all the internal organs are now formed and fully functional.
+Week 10 is a landmark week because all the internal organs are now formed and fully functional.
 Now all they need to do is get bigger along with your baby.
 Your baby’s heart is almost completely developed this week and tiny tooth buds are forming in his mouth that will become his milk teeth sometime in his first year.
 This week his senses are developing and he can taste the amniotic fluid he is swallowing.

 His senses are also developing; as he floats gently in amniotic fluid his fingers feel the liquid around him and his lips come into contact with the fluid.
 He swallows tiny amounts of amniotic fluid which his now functioning digestive system passes out as urine and his first wee!
 Be careful what you eat, because amniotic fluid tends to taste like the food you have eaten.
 Research shows that babies prefer sweeter tastes rather than sharp or sour tastes like onions.

-Your baby's brain is fully formed now and a quarter of a million neurons (nerve cells that transmit signals to and from the brain and nervous system) are produced each minute.
+In week ten, your baby's brain is fully formed now and a quarter of a million neurons (nerve cells that transmit signals to and from the brain and nervous system) are produced each minute.

 Your developing body

 Morning sickness tends to peak around week 10, as a result of high levels of the pregnancy hormone HCG, but don’t worry, for most women it starts to curtail from now onwards and usually disappears by week 12.
 For some women it unfortunately goes on for longer and this can be frustrating.

 For those who have spent the last few weeks feeling sick and exhausted, console yourself with the fact that the second trimester, when most women tend to feel much better and even ‘bloom’, is just around the corner.
 Remember to eat little and often because morning sickness seems to get worse on an empty stomach.
 Keep healthy snacks like bananas or dry biscuits in your desk drawer for a quick fix.